Quotes About Kimel Western

 DOOR: Uh, just how many Christian S&M devotees are there?

-MANO: Even if he's not a Christian, he ought to realize that he is essentially binding Jesus again, because Jesus contains in him the female--very, very strongly- - Author: D. Keith Mano
+MANO: Even if he's not a Christian, he ought to realize that he is essentially binding Jesus again, because Jesus contains in him the female--very, very strongly- ~ D. Keith Mano

 Henry.
 It's a downright shoot-em-up.
 We've made a graveyard